dibyendumajumdar/ravi-compiler/README.md

 # ravi-compiler
 Experimental compiler for Ravi and Lua 5.3

 The goal of this project is to create a standalone parser and compiler for Lua / Ravi 5.3.
-The output of the compiler will be bytecodes.
+The output of the compiler will be C code suitable for JITing.
 The compiler library will consist of distinct modules:

 * lexer (Done) - responsible for tokenizing an input buffer
-* parser (Done) - responsible for generating abstract syntax tree (AST).
+* parser (Mostly Done) - responsible for generating abstract syntax tree (AST).
-* typechecker (Done) - responsible for assigning types to variables when possible.
+* typechecker (Mostly Done) - responsible for assigning types to variables when possible.
 * linearizer (Work in progress) - responsible for constructing a linear IR representation of the AST.
 * optimizer (TODO) - responsible for improving the code
-* codegenerator (TODO) - responsible for generate bytecodes
+* codegenerator (TODO) - responsible for generate C code

 ## Why